rjurney/deep_products/book/README.md

 ### Preparing the Data

 We need to join the previously tokenized text back into a string for use in a Tokenizer, which provides useful properties.
-In addition, making the number of documents a multiple of batch size is a requirement for Tensorflow/Keras to split work among multiple GPUs and to use certain models such as Elmo.
+In addition, making the number of documents a multiple of batch size is a requirement for Tensorflow/Keras to split work among multiple GPUs and to use certain models such as GloVe.

 ```python
 import math